 Float trip permits for launch dates occurring during the time-period of August 16 through March 31 must be obtained by contacting the Department’s regional office in Great Falls.
 The availability of float trip permits for launch dates occurring during the time-period of August 16 through March 31 is not guaranteed.

-Any float trip permits on dates not fully subscribed during the general lottery shall be made available to the public for private float trips by the end of March on a first come, first served basis.

 Super Permit